DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 >
 > Finally, while the mists remain, the lunar cycle is accelerated in Barovia: the full moon arrives once every two weeks, instead of once every four. **The first full moon that the players experience takes place on the sixth night after they first arrive in Vallaki.**

-# C11.
+# C12.
 The Town of Vallaki
-## C11a.
+## C12a.
 The Vallakian Gates
 The road continues forward to the **Town of Vallaki**, largely as described in <span class="citation">Approaching the Town (p.
 95)</span>.
 However, remove the first sentence of the descriptive text and add the following text at the end of the first paragraph:

 <div class="description"><p>More than a dozen ramshackle tents have been set up against the palisade wall.
 Among them, dozens of ragged, emaciated people mill about or sit by low-burning campfires and bedrolls, their hollow gazes watching silently as you approach.</p></div>

+If the players departed from Tser Pool that morning, they arrive in Vallaki at dusk.

 If [[Non-Player Characters#Ireena Kolyana|Ireena]] is visibly traveling with the party, add: